Complex example-giving is naming a random member of an already-mentioned general class and adding information about it

 DEFINITION AND TYPES OF EXAMPLE-GIVING

-Example-giving is naming one or more – but not all – of the members of a class.
+Example-giving is naming one or more – but not all – of the members of a general class.
 These class members must not have been chosen because they are special in any way; their choice must be random.
 They normally have to accompany the name of the class.
-For instance, cats or cats and dogs given as examples might be found alongside the class name animals.
-This need to give two pieces of information is not unique to example-giving: it also characterises, for example, the expressing of consequences (see 32.
-Expressing Consequences), identifications (see 117.
-Saying More Precisely What You Mean) and similarities (see 149.
-Saying How Things are Similar).
+For instance, cats or cats and dogs given as examples might be found near the class name animals.

 When we randomly name one or some of the members of a class, we may or may not say something about them.
-The giving of examples when not saying anything about them is the topic of the post 1.Simple Example-Giving.
-Examples given with something said about them may be illustrated as follows:
+Adding this extra information is what I mean by “complex” example-giving.
+Here is an example:

-(a) Many animal species have died out in the past.
+(a) Many animal groups have died out in the past.
 Dinosaurs, for example, disappeared 60 million years ago.

-Here, dinosaurs is a member of the class animal species (that have died out), while disappeared 60 million years ago is something said about them.
-It is this kind of extended example-giving that I call complex example-giving.
-Most of this post is about the language that is typically associated with complex example-giving.
-For some ideas about why we give examples, see Hedging 2: Lists and Predictions.
+Here, dinosaurs is a member of the class animal groups (that have died out), while 60 million years ago is something said about them (a more specific equivalent of the past).
+This post is about the language that is typically associated with complex example-giving.
+Language choices in the more basic kind of example-giving are considered in the post 1.
+Simple Example-Giving.
+For some ideas about why we give examples, see 96.
+Hedging 2: Lists and Predictions.

 HOW TO GIVE A COMPLEX EXAMPLE